 OUR BOARD OF DIRECTORS

-Audrey Rinkoski, President
+Audrey Rinkoski, Treasurer

 Audrey has 25 years of theatre experience in four states as an actress, vocal director, and choreographer, including nearly 20 local area productions at both the community and educational level since moving to Rochester in 2008.
 Audrey is an alumnus of the Drake University theatre program and currently works in education at Rochester Public Schools.
 We don't have the test results back, but we think Audrey is actually a direct descendant of Calliope.

 Steve has been active in Rochester arts and theatre for many years, and has been a part of the Rochester business community for even longer.
 He has been on stages and in board rooms at several area organizations, including theatres, and wants to help Calliope network and collaborate with other community entities, aid our financial health and profitability, all while staying true to our Mission.
 You didn't hear it from me, but Calliope's first attempt at a mortal job was bagging groceries at Steve's store.

 The founding board very kindly created a position for Tommy that had his name right there in the title.
 Aside from filling the official ombudsman role for Calliope, Tommy meets regularly with the board but is not a voting member, because we want to avoid any possible entanglements with having a married couple on a small board.
 Tommy has a BFA in acting which he generally uses to wipe rosin off his cello in the pit orchestra for local musicals, and by day is a molecular biologist buried deep in a Mayo research building.

 Most of the local theater scene knows Tony for his spectacular theatrical photography, and he has very generously allowed Calliope to use some of his images here on our site and on other material.
 Tony was also involved early on in the creation of Calliope Theatre Company, and his name appears as our incorporator, submitting our first paperwork to the state of Minnesota.
 A dubious honor, indeed.